 Some employees have the opportunity to credential in their special area of practice.
 Credentialing is continuing beyond basic education, licensure or registration.
 In these situations, only the fee for the initial certification exams will be reimbursed following proof of successful test completion.

-Several nursing scholarships are available through Altru’s Learning and Organizational Development (L&OD) department.
+Several nursing scholarships are available through Altru’s Learning and Organizational Development department.
 Please call 780.5195 for more information about scholarships.

 Additional Course Offerings